+Spectroradiometer (MODIS) NDVI data.
+Similarly, de Jong et al. (2011) found that many versus median trend), the length of the data series and NDVI data sources used (e.g. GIMMS,

-The inconsistent results from various studies potentially emanated from differences in location of study areas (variations in altitude and latitude), trend detection techniques (ordinary least square versus median trend), the length of the data series and NDVI data sources used (e.g. GIMMS, MODIS).
-Therefore, it is very important to characterize and understand inter-annual and intraannual variability of vegetation activity using long-term data sets in study areas such as Abbay basin (1982-2006) where climate variability is high and topography is diverse.
+1 The inconsistent results from various studies potentially emanated from differences in location of annual variability of vegetation activity using long-term data sets in study areas such as Abbay basin (1982-2006) where climate variability is high and topography is diverse.